 ICELAND, 1980, Scott 528

-ICELAND, 2014, two self-adhesive personalized stamps for 50 gram letters, one within Iceland, one for Europe,
+ICELAND, 2014, personalized stamps for 50 gram letters, one within Iceland, one for Europe,

 designed by Friederika Priemer to mark the 70th anniversary of Nonni's death.

-GERMANY, 2014, a different cover and imprinted stamp to commemmorate the 70th year since Nonni's death
+GERMANY, 2014, a different cover and imprinted stamp to commemorate the 70th year since Nonni's death